StephenVinouze/LinkifiedTextView/README.md

 # LinkifiedTextView
-This library intends to leverage what [Linkify](http://developer.android.com/reference/android/text/util/Linkify.html) does but directly embbeded inside a TextView with some preconfigured detectable link types.
+This library intends to leverage what [Linkify](http://developer.android.com/reference/android/text/util/Linkify.html) does but directly embedded inside a TextView with some preconfigured detectable link types.

 It also comes with an utility [TextView](http://developer.android.com/reference/android/widget/TextView.html) class that lets you easily define your custom fonts.
 This comes very handy while using iconic fonts!